mike-gimelfarb/mike-gimelfarb.github.io/_projects/jaxplan.md

 similarly defined by allowing actions to be a trainable function of the current state, i.e.
 $$a_t = \pi(s_t, \theta)$$.

-The **[pyRDDLGym-jax planner](https://github.com/pyrddlgym-project/pyRDDLGym-jax) leverages [JAX](https://github.com/jax-ml/jax) auto-differentiation to automatically compute the above gradients for any problem described in the RDDL Language**, and state-of-the-art gradient descent algorithms such as ADAM to automatically compute the optimal sequence of actions for any problem.
+**[JaxPlan](https://github.com/pyrddlgym-project/pyRDDLGym-jax) leverages [JAX](https://github.com/jax-ml/jax) auto-differentiation to automatically compute the above gradients for any problem described in the RDDL Language**, and state-of-the-art gradient descent algorithms such as ADAM to automatically compute the optimal sequence of actions for any problem.
 The planner is versatile and performs model relaxations when dealing with discrete domains, where the exact gradient would otherwise be impossible to compute {% cite gimelfarb2024jaxplan %}.

-pyRDDLGym-JAX was part of the official evaluation system in the 2023 International Planning Competition {% cite taitler20242023 %}
+JaxPlan was part of the official evaluation system in the 2023 International Planning Competition {% cite taitler20242023 %}

 ## Examples

-The JAX planner can be easily set up on any Python environment that has the pyRDDLGym and JAX frameworks preinstalled.
+JaxPlan can be easily set up on any Python environment that has the pyRDDLGym and JAX frameworks preinstalled.
 Simply create a config file to store hyper-parameters for the planner as described
 [here](https://pyrddlgym.readthedocs.io/en/latest/jax.html#configuring-pyrddlgym-jax), then run the following code:

 ```python